E-MAIL Tony@lathes.co.uk

 With hand-scraped ways and positive locks, the table, had a working surface of 12" x 3

 1/4" and carried a central T slot that could both locate accessories and be used, together with the two outer standard T slots, for clamping work.
 The longitudinal travel was 57/8", the traverse 33/8" and the vertical 53/4"; zeroing micrometer dials with tapered faces were fitted to all three axes of movement and the 1/4" square handles for all table controls were interchangeable.
-In its originally-advertised form the miller was supplied complete with a dividing head carrying a 60-notch index plate (others were available to order), a tailstock and centre to match the dividing head, a draw-in sleeve tube to hold collets, a swivel-base vise and the necessary handles and wrenches.
+In its originally-advertised form the miller was supplied complete with an indexing head that carried a 60-notch index plate (others were available to order), a tailstock and centre to match the dividing head, a draw-in sleeve tube to hold collets, a swivel-base vise and the necessary handles and wrenches.
+Extras included a swivel base for the indexing unit and, for the table, a rack-and-pinion lever-operated drive and even a power-feed unit - those these are rare and seldom found.
 As an option, but not illustrated in the company's sales literature, was an overarm support for the spindle, presumably like that used on the later No. 5 machines.

 Continued below: